jcj83429/ShapingClipper/README.md

 ==============
 A distortion-controlling audio clipper that uses FFT to shape the clipping distortion.

+This effect is available as the Psychoacoustic Clipper in Calf Studio Gear or apsyclip in libavfilter (ffmpeg, mpv, etc)

 ## How it works
 It divides the input into overlapping blocks.
 For each block, it does the following.
 1. Calculate the input spectrum and the masking threshold ("maskCurve") based on the input spectrum.